blackbhc/refactor/development-manual/development.md

   parameter to the virtual analysis engine.
 - `monitor.save()`: the API between the monitor and the writer class, to save the analysis results at each step into hdf5 files.
+- `monitor.extractor()`: extract the array index of the target particles from the simulation data, then the calculator can use the index to extract the target particles' data from the simulation data.
 - `calculator.start()`: start up the analysis engine.
 - `calculator.stop()`: stop the analysis engine, which will free some status flags and resources.
 - `calculator.pre_process(...)`: the wrapper of the pre-process part of the analysis engine, which will be